mszymczak-gh/AWS/Static Website/Week 4/Actions.md

 Actions:

-- Increased the RAM on my Ubuntu VM to 4500 MB.
+- Increased the RAM on Ubuntu VM to 4500 MB.
 - Tried installing AWS CLI and Terraform with the apt package manager however this didn't work.
 [AWS CLI](Installing_AWS_CLI.sh) [Terraform](Installing_Terraform.sh)
 - Tried installing AWS CLI by curling awscli.amazonaws.com > First attempt didn't work as the downloaded file may have corrupted or is incomplete.
 - Installed AWS CLI again and it worked.
 [AWS CLI](Installing_AWS_CLI_2.sh)